Chris Akordalitis

 Being happy and/or sad is the most common state for all of us.
 Again, a game of balance.

-CAN YOU DESCRIBE THE PIECE YOU CREATED FOR THE 4BYSIX AUCTION, AND THE EMOTIONS BEHIND IT?
+CAN YOU SHARE THE STORY BEHIND THE PIECE YOU CREATED FOR 4BYSIX?